 These protective mailer bags are ideal for shipping small or flat items that need extra protection, like jewellery.
 Mailers can be padded with shredded paper, making them recyclable while some are filled with bubble wrap, which is very protective but not the greenest choice.
 There are padded mailers made from recycled materials, but consumers need to do a bit like removing portions of the mailer bag which will allow it to biodegrade safely afterwards.

 A customised box can lift your brand value beyond a cardboard box.
 You can enable your customers to have personal experiences with your product, appreciate and remember it.
-Custom boxes also come with the benefit of fitting your products to size which will ensure orders are safe and secure.
+Custom boxes and bags like Paper mailer bags also come with the benefit of fitting your products to size which will ensure orders are safe and secure.